shelleybabij/ecommerce-website/neckwear/ties/polka.md

 image: /ties.jpg
 ---

-This *formal bowtie collection* will guarantee you're dressed in style no matter the occaision.
+This *formal bowtie* will guarantee you're dressed in style no matter the occasion.

-These classy bowties are made from antique [silk](http://en.wikipedia.org/wiki/Silk)
+This classy bowtie is made from antique [silk](http://en.wikipedia.org/wiki/Silk)

 ## Features

 - Multitude of patterns and colours
 - Trendy

 <a class="btn btn-alt milli" href="{{site.baseurl}}/cart/">Checkout</a>